 The unidirectional rotating bezel of U200 B is further treated with Sinn’s proprietary TEGIMENT technology that noticeably increases the metal’s hardness making it more difficult to scratch.

-Sinn plans to charge €1890 for this timekeeper, which could be a bit too impressive for a watch powered by a standard ETA 2824-2 caliber (correct me if I am wrong, but, as far as I know, Sinn doesn’t invest much time -if any- into making the mechanism any more reliable and precise as larger brands -like Ulysse Nardin and the likes- usually do) if not the respectable pressure resistance of 200 bars and antimagnetic treatment of the cage that together transform this luxury accessory into high quality tool and latter always cost more than their off-the-shelf competitors.
+Sinn plans to charge €1890 for this timekeeper, which could be a bit too impressive for a watch powered by a standard ETA 2824-2 caliber (correct me if I am wrong, but, as far as I know, Sinn doesn’t invest much time -if any- into making the mechanism any more reliable and precise as larger brands –like, for example, Ulysse Nardin and the kind- usually do) if not the respectable pressure resistance of 200 bars and antimagnetic treatment of the cage that together transform this luxury accessory into high quality tool and latter always cost more than their off-the-shelf competitors.

 Build quality: 5/5

 Sinn U200 B (EZM 8) Special Edition specification